Choosing a Degree Subject

 Encourage them to use the following checklist:

-This is a good point to seek careers guidance, you may discover you are interested in a specific career area and then wish to choose a degree relevant to this – see Getting help with careers- where to start
+This may be a good point to seek careers advice.
+If you identify a specific career area that you are interested in you may wish to choose a degree relevant to this – see Getting help with careers- where to start

 Are you going to get the grades needed at A level (or equivalent) for the degree subjects you are considering?
 Grades can differ widely depending on the popularity of the subject and/or the number of course places available.
 Use university websites/prospectuses to compare the grades normally required.

-Use UCAS course search to locate degrees by subject, location or university and look at the range of courses available within a wide subject area e.g. for geography, the following courses are offered - BA, BSc, Physical Geography, Human Geography, Environmental Studies, Global Development and Sustainability, Marine Geography, Geography and Planning
+Use UCAS course search to locate degrees by subject, location or university and look at the range of courses available within a wide subject area e.g. for geography, the following courses are offered - BA, BSc, Physical Geography, Human Geography, Environmental Geography, Geographical Information Systems, Marine Geography, Geography and Geology.

 You may be able to combine them on a joint or combined degree.
 Use UCAS course search to find courses.
 This may keep more career options open and lead to you gaining a wider range of skills -but check if a joint degree will still meet the entry requirements for any specific careers you are interested in.